crypticsaiyan/DigitRush/README.md

 - **30 seconds**: Standard challenge
 - **60 seconds**: Extended challenge

 The `LOW_TIME_THRESHOLD` constant controls when the timer turns red to warn players of low time remaining.
+Currently set to 10 seconds, meaning the timer turns red when time remaining is ≤ 10 seconds.

 ### Getting Started
 1. **Clone and Install**